The Wright State Core Requirements

 Element C: Arts and Humanities (6 credit hours)

 Students will select two Arts & Humanities courses with different prefixes.
-1 course must fulfill the History requirement.
+One course must fulfill the History requirement.

 Three Credit Hours Minimum